 BIO-499 - Senior Research

 Senior research is a research and seminar course in which junior and senior level students conduct original laboratory, field, or library based research.
 Students are required to present their research orally and in written form.
-It is recommended that BIO-299 is taken prior to enrollment in BIO-499.
-Pre-requisite: Permission by instructor.
+Prerequisite: BIO-299 or permission of instructor.